 SASE and SSE are similar but far from identical.
 SASE is a comprehensive package of cloud-hosted tools covering both security and networking.
 First described by Gartner in 2019, the SASE framework is a popular way to secure cloud resources.

 SASE facilitates seamless transitions from on-premises to cloud or hybrid solutions.
 On the networking side, this involves Software-Defined Wide Area Networking (SD-WAN) edge infrastructure.
-SD-WAN allows easy access to cloud resources for remote workers.
+SD-WAN allows remote workers easy access to cloud resources.
 It also avoids centralized data routing and associated traffic bottlenecks.

 SSE is the security counterpart to SD-WAN edge infrastructure.
 It provides a layer of threat protection and access management.
 These functions guard the networking aspect of SASE implementations.